shoprunback/documentation/source/includes/api/catalog/_product.md

 You can list all your products on ShopRunBack with this endpoint.

-The result is paginated, provide the `page` parameter to get a page (default is page 1).
+The result is paginated, provide the `page` parameter to get a specific page (default is page 1).

 ### HTTP Request